unfiltered/unfiltered/oauth2/README.md

 ### Authorization

-Authorization requires interation with a `Container` or context server and access to stores with access to Clients, ResourceOwners and Tokens
+Authorization requires interation with a `Container` server and stores with access to Clients, ResourceOwners and Access Grants.
+It exposes 2 points, `/authoization` and `/token` which represent a user authorization endpoint and token access endpoint.
+The paths for these endpoints are overridable.

-The `Container` represents the abstract server containing the Authorization module.
+The `Container` represents the abstract server containing the OAuthorization module.

-The Host and stores are injected into the Authorization as an `AuthorizationServer`.
-An AuthorizationServer respresents the actual authorization server logic while the Authorization module provides the extraction of data from the Http request.
+The Container and stores are injected into the OAuthorization module as an `AuthorizationServer`.
+An AuthorizationServer respresents the actual authorization server logic while the OAuthorization module provides the extraction of data from Http requests.

-An AuthorizationServers definition is
+An AuthorizationServer definition is

      trait AuthorizationServer {
         self: ClientStore with TokenStore with Container =>